Jane Maitland1

 William Evelyn-Glanville was born in 1686.1 He was the son of George Evelyn and Frances Broomhall.1 He married, secondly, Bridget Raymond, daughter of Hugh Raymond.1 He married, firstly, Frances Glanville, daughter of William Glanville.1

-He was given the name of William Evelyn at birth.1 He held the office of Member of Parliament (M.P.) for St. Clere.2 He was also known as Evelyn Glanvile.2 He lived at St. Clere, Kent, England.1
+He was given the name of William Evelyn at birth.1 He held the office of Member of Parliament (M.P.) for St. Clere.2 He was also known as Evelyn Glanvile.2 He lived at St. Clere, Kent, EnglandG.1

 Child of William Evelyn-Glanville and Frances Glanville